Estimating Shape Parameters of Piecewise Linear-Quadratic Problems

-This is the {\it value function} of the shape parameters, after $x$ has been minimized.
-For simple examples, $\theta$ may have dimension 1 or 2, we can plot either the graph or the level sets of this function.
-We generate the samples $\epsilon_i$ from distribution defined by quantile Huber function with $\kappa = 1$ and $\tau = 0.05$, and plot $\varrho(\theta)$ in Figure \ref{fig:levelset}.}
+Although \eqref{eq:obj} is non-convex, in {many} cases we can still find the global minimum in $\theta$.
+To illustrate, we generate the samples $\epsilon_i$ from distribution defined by quantile Huber function with $\kappa = 1$ and $\tau = 0.05$, select a set of weights $x$, generate data $y_i = \ip{a_i, x} + \epsilon_i$, and plot the so called {\it value function} for \eqref{eq:obj}:

-From Figure \ref{fig:levelset} (a), we can see that for the quantile penalty, the value function $\varrho$ appears to be quasi-convex for this example; and we can expect to find the unique global minimum in $x$ and $\tau$, since computing the projection require solving a convex problem.
-When $\theta$ comprises both $\tau$ and $\kappa$ in (b), the joint objective is clearly noncovex and may be more challenging for a local search (the level sets are stretched and bent).
-Nonetheless, there is a unique global minimum that is close to the true parameters; and this minimum was found by a local search.